Market

 42.2.2.3 Foreign Currency Risk

-Foreign currency risk for the Company arise majorly on account of foreign currency borrowings.
+Foreign currency risk for the Company arises mainly on account of foreign currency borrowings.
 The Company manages this foreign

-currency risk by entering in to cross currency swaps and forward contract.
-When a derivative is entered in to for the purpose of being as
+currency risk by entering into derivative contracts such as cross currency swaps or forward contracts.
+When such a derivative is entered into

 42.2.2.4 Hedging Policy